-As an employer or HR leader selecting a health plan, understanding how insurers determine "medical necessity" is crucial.
+As an employer or HR leader selecting a health plan, understanding how insurers determine "medical necessity" is key.
 This standard directly impacts your employees' access to care, their out-of-pocket costs, and ultimately, your company's healthcare spend and workforce well-being.
-At its core, a medically necessary treatment is one that is required to diagnose or treat an illness, injury, condition, or disease, and meets accepted standards of medical practice.
-However, the application of this definition is a complex interplay of clinical guidelines, policy language, and regulatory frameworks.
+A medically necessary treatment is one required to diagnose or treat an illness, injury, condition, or disease, and meets accepted standards of medical practice.
+But applying this definition is more complex than it sounds — it involves clinical guidelines, policy language, and regulatory frameworks.

 The Foundational Criteria for Medical Necessity

-Insurers don't make these decisions arbitrarily.
-They rely on a multi-layered framework to evaluate requests.
-While specific criteria can vary by carrier and plan design, the following pillars are nearly universal:
+Insurers don't make these decisions on a whim.
+They use a structured framework.
+Criteria vary by carrier and plan, but these pillars are almost universal:

 - Accepted Standards of Care: Is the treatment consistent with the symptoms or diagnosis?
-Is it not primarily for the convenience of the patient or provider?
+Is it not primarily for convenience?

-- Clinically Appropriate: Is it provided for the diagnosis, direct care, and treatment of the condition?
-Is it in accordance with nationally recognized, evidence-based guidelines (e.g., from medical specialty societies)?
+- Clinically Appropriate: Is it provided for diagnosis, direct care, and treatment of the condition?
+Does it follow nationally recognized, evidence-based guidelines (e.g., from medical specialty societies)?

-- Not Experimental or Investigational: Is the treatment considered established and effective based on peer-reviewed clinical studies, and not part of a clinical trial?
+- Not Experimental or Investigational: Is the treatment established and effective based on peer-reviewed studies, not part of a clinical trial?

 The Step-by-Step Determination Process

-When a provider submits a request for a procedure, medication, or hospital stay, it typically goes through a structured review process.
-Here’s how it commonly unfolds:
+When a provider submits a request, it goes through a structured review.
+Here's how it usually works:

 - Initial Automated Review: Many routine requests are checked against the plan's clinical policies and edits (like age limits or frequency rules) via automated systems.
-If it passes, it's approved instantly.
+If it passes, approval is instant.

 - Clinical Review by Medical Staff: If the request is flagged (due to complexity, cost, or deviation from guidelines), it's reviewed by the insurer's in-house nurses and doctors.
-They compare the patient's specific clinical information against the insurer's evidence-based guidelines.
+They compare the patient's clinical info against insurers' evidence-based guidelines.

-- Peer-to-Peer Review: If the initial clinical review suggests a denial, the treating physician can often speak directly with the insurer's reviewing physician to provide additional context or advocate for the treatment.
+- Peer-to-Peer Review: If the initial review suggests a denial, the treating physician can often speak directly with the insurer's reviewing physician to provide context or advocate for the treatment.

 Key Tools and Guidelines Used by Insurers

-The "accepted standards" insurers refer to are often codified in specific resources.
-Understanding these demystifies many coverage decisions.
+The "accepted standards" insurers refer to are codified in specific resources.
+Knowing these demystifies many coverage decisions.

 - Evidence-Based Clinical Policy Bulletins (CPBs): These are the insurer's proprietary guidelines detailing coverage positions on thousands of procedures, devices, and drugs.

-- Milliman Care Guidelines (MCG) or InterQual Criteria: These widely used, commercially available guidelines help determine the appropriateness and length of hospital stays and the need for certain surgeries.
+- Milliman Care Guidelines (MCG) or InterQual Criteria: Widely used, commercially available guidelines that help determine appropriateness and length of hospital stays and need for certain surgeries.

 - FDA Approval and Drug Formularies: For medications, FDA approval is a baseline.
-Insurers then use Pharmacy & Therapeutics (P&T) committees to place drugs on formulary tiers based on efficacy, safety, and cost-effectiveness.
+Insurers then use Pharmacy & Therapeutics (P&T) committees to place drugs on formulary tiers based on efficacy, safety, and cost.

-- Plan Document Exclusions: Ultimately, the employer's specific plan document is king.
+- Plan Document Exclusions: The employer's specific plan document is king.
 Even a medically necessary service can be denied if it's explicitly excluded (e.g., cosmetic surgery, certain fertility treatments).

 The Employer's Role and Strategic Considerations

-As a benefits decision-maker, you are not powerless in this process.
-Your choice of carrier, plan design, and advocacy support directly influences outcomes.
-Partner with brokers and consultants who understand the clinical policy landscape of different insurers.
-Consider implementing a Patient Advocacy or Nurse Concierge service-like the one embedded in the WellthCare ecosystem-to guide employees through complex prior authorizations and appeals, ensuring necessary care is secured and wasteful, unnecessary claims are minimized.
-This proactive approach aligns incentives, putting a system in place that fights for employees' health while protecting the plan's financial integrity.
+You're not powerless in this process.
+Your choice of carrier, plan design, and advocacy support directly shape outcomes.
+Work with brokers who know insurers' clinical policies.
+Consider adding a patient advocacy or nurse concierge service — like the one in the WellthCare ecosystem — to guide employees through prior authorizations and appeals.
+That ensures necessary care is secured and wasteful claims minimized.
+WellthCare, the first Health-to-Wealth Benefit System, does the same by rewarding every verified preventive action with spendable store dollars and automatic retirement contributions, compounding health and wealth.
+It's a system that fights for employees' health while protecting the plan's financial integrity.